amickael/create-flask-service/README.md

 * Basic Flask and Flask-RestX configuration
     * app.py contains basic configuration setting up Flask, Flask-SQLAlchemy, CORS, and gzip compression
     * controller/\_\_init\_\_.py contains basic Flask-RestX configuration based on the [Flask-RestX guidelines](https://flask-restx.readthedocs.io/en/latest/scaling.html)
+    * Boilerplate code style is formatted with [Black](https://github.com/psf/black), but you may use whatever style suits you
 * Initialized git repository with a Python-specific .gitignore file
   * Nothing will be committed automatically
 * Basic README.md file